beyond al nafs

 sensuous everything

-a painting honoring what was once together, spirituality and science, logic and emotion. a way of seeing where there is no disctinction between those things, intuitively, emotionally, femine.
+a painting honoring what was once together, spirituality and science, logic and emotion. a way of seeing where there is no disctinction between those, intuitively, emotionally, femine.

 135 x 105 cm | acrylic and pastel on canvas | available